Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The East Alabama Transitions program provides in-home and case management services to youth ages 13 to 18 with behavioral issues that resulted in juvenile justice involvement.
-Services include crisis intervention, anger management, social and parent skills training, home and school visits, community service, job searches, drug screening, and curfew monitoring.
-The program utilizes therapeutic approaches such as trans-theorectical model of change, motivational interviewing, trauma informed care, cognitive behavioral therapy, and The Change Companies Interactive Journaling.
+The East Alabama Transitions Program provides in‑home services and case management for youth ages 13 to 18 who have behavioral issues and are involved in the juvenile justice system.
+Services include crisis support, anger‑management training, social‑skills and parenting‑skills training, home and school visits, community service support, help with job searches, drug screening, and curfew monitoring.

 PHYSICAL ADDRESS